1. SELF-CARE IS VITAL

 3. GOOD SUPERVISION GOES A LONG WAY

 Having an insightful supervisor provided me with the guidance I needed to navigate whatever mistakes I made.
 I realize just how fortunate I am for her insight and support.
 She affirms me when I am doing good work, and will even call me out when she senses that I'm holding back or censoring how I feel.
 Meeting with my supervisor has allowed me to explore what it's like for me to be a therapist.
-Thankfully the staff provide a nurturing space for me to grow which is shown in their confidence in my abilities.
+Thankfully the staff provided a nurturing space for me to grow which is shown in their confidence in my abilities.
 Supervision has taught me when to confront my privilege, but also when to give myself credit.

 4. YOUR PRIVILEGE WILL BE CHALLENGED